ElectronSutra/venture/pages/charms/archery.md

 > **Prerequisite Charms**: None

-_The Dragon-Blooded's focus quells the wind that would divert her arrow,_ _ensuring her shot flies true._
+_You focus your breath and the world calms around you._

 Extend the range of the attack by 1 band, out to maximum long range.
 If the weapon already has long range, add 1 automatic success on the attack roll.